Main fundraiser photo

 The great American jurist and Supreme Court Justice, Louis Brandeis, once said "sunlight is the best disinfectant."

 Thank you all.
-I'm humbled by you hearing me out and your generous hearts and minds.
+I'm humbled by you listening to my story, and for your generosity.

 -William